Skip to content

 Help your child understand their mouth has four parts, and make sure they brush each part.
 Some kids may need a visual reminder, so you can write down the steps or create a picture guide for them to follow.
 Keep it in the bathroom for reference as they learn to brush independently.
 Take a look at this video from the American Dental Association:

-4. Encourage a Routine
+4. Encourage a Teeth Brushing Routine for Your Child

 When teaching your child to brush their teeth, encourage them to develop an independent oral hygiene routine by connecting it to daily habits they already do automatically.
 Link it to activities like getting dressed, bath time, breakfast, or after dessert.
 Initially, you may need to remind them, but after a few weeks, let them take the lead.